 Our bylaws also provide that the indemnification rights set forth in our bylaws are not exclusive of other indemnification rights to which an indemnified party may be entitled under any statute, provision in our articles of incorporation or bylaws, any agreement, the vote of stockholders or disinterested directors, policy of insurance or otherwise, both as to action in their capacity and as to action in another capacity while holding their respective offices, and shall not limit in any way any right which the Company may have to provide additional indemnification with respect to the same or different persons or classes of person.
-In this regard, we have entered into indemnification agreements with each of our current directors and officers, and we anticipate that we will enter into indemnification from us to the fullest extent permitted under Kansas law against any liability that may arise by reason of their service to us, and to the advancement of expenses incurred as a result of any proceeding against them as to which they could be indemnified.
+In this regard, we have entered into indemnification agreements with each of our current directors and officers, and we anticipate that we will enter into indemnification agreements with each of our future directors and officers, that provide these individuals with a contractual right to indemnification from us to the fullest extent permitted under Kansas law against any liability that may arise by reason of their service to us, and to the advancement of expenses incurred as a result of any proceeding against them as to which they could be indemnified.
 A form of our indemnification agreement is filed with the SEC as an exhibit to the registration statement of which this prospectus is a part.
 Our bylaws further authorize us to purchase and maintain insurance on behalf of our officers and directors and we have obtained insurance to cover such individuals for certain liabilities.